From January 2020 to December 2020, gold has brought a return on investment of over 22%, beating all major investment assets by a mile.

 5. Earnings season

-We are nearing the end of the third earnings quarter.
-Hopes were high that reopening parts of the economy would result in better earnings numbers, but the rising coronavirus infection rates—not to mention the fear of a second wave—will likely results in cautionary notes from US companies.
-The stock market rally has already lost its momentum, and investors should be looking for safer investments, such as gold.
+We are nearing the end of the fourth earnings quarter.
+Hopes were high that reopening parts of the economy would result in better earnings numbers, but the rising coronavirus infection rates and renewed lockdowns will likely results in cautionary notes from US companies.
+Investors should be looking for safer investments, such as gold.